eriksank/blog/software-engineering/mobile-first.md

 ## Does a web framework help to build better apps?

-No, because none of these web frameworks allow for building mobile or desktop apps later on.
-The entire architecture of a web framework is faulty.
-The following is simply wrong:
+No, because none of these web frameworks allows for sharing the existing code with mobile or desktop apps later on.
+Therefore, the entire architecture of a web framework is faulty.

-http request --> application --> html

-This strategy will ultimately force you to build the application again for each client interface needed.
+This strategy will ultimately force you to build the application again for each client interface needed: web, mobile, desktop, webservice, ...
 Furthermore, you will need to keep these different code bases in sync.
 It is costly, error-prone, and generally inconsistent.

-It is actually a good way to assess the level of your team.

-Do they experience big trouble when trying to add a mobile app to an existing website?
-If yes, then you know that the team is mediocre.

 ## The term "MVC" means something else